See information about inspections and auctions at Coronavirus (COVID-19) and your rights.

 The local council can advise you if there are any proposed or issued planning permits for any properties close by.
 Significant developments in your area may change the local 'character' (predominant style of the area) and may increase noise or traffic near the property.

 The local council can give you advice about planning schemes, as well as details of proposed or current planning permits.
-For more information, visit the Planning Schemes Online section on the Department of Environment, Land, Water and Planning website.
+For more information, visit the Planning Schemes Online - DELWP.

 A cultural heritage management plan or cultural heritage permit may be required prior to works being undertaken on the property.
-For help to determine whether a cultural heritage management plan is required for a proposed activity, visit the Planning and development of land page on the Aboriginal Victoria website.
+For help to determine whether a cultural heritage management plan is required for a proposed activity, visit Cultural heritage management plans, permits, agreements and tests - Aboriginal Victoria.

 Building laws are in place to ensure building safety.
 Professional building inspections can help you assess the property for electrical safety, possible illegal building work, adequate pool or spa fencing and the presence of asbestos, termites or other potential hazards.

-For more information, visit the Consumers section on the Victorian Building Authority website and the Energy Safe Victoria website.
+For more information, visit the Consumers - Victorian Building Authority (VBA) and Energy Safe Victoria.

 There are laws and regulations about how buildings and retaining walls are constructed, which you may wish to investigate to ensure any completed or proposed building work is approved.
 The local council may be able to give you information about any building permits issued for recent building works done to the property, and what you must do to plan new work.
 You can also commission a private building surveyor's assessment.

-For more information about building regulation, visit our Building and renovating section.
+For more information about building regulation, view Building and renovating.

 Aboriginal cultural heritage and building plans

-For help to determine whether a cultural heritage management plan is required for a proposed activity, visit the Planning and development of land page on the Aboriginal Victoria website.
+For help to determine whether a cultural heritage management plan is required for a proposed activity, visit Cultural Heritage Management Plans - Aboriginal Victoria

 Insurance cover for recent building or renovation works